SmartsquareGmbH/squit/README.md

 A `test.conf` file is required at least once on the path of your test.
 That means that it is resolved recursively, starting at the leaf, e.g. your test folder.
 The `test.conf` can and must contain various properties, which are discussed in the `Configuration` section.
 These properties are then merged if not existing while going up the folder tree.<br>
 This allows for convenient definition of properties for multiple tests, with the ability to override properties in special cases.

+The `description.md` file is an optional file containing additional descriptions for tests in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+If the tests are nested inside each other and there are multiple description files on the path, they are merged together from top to bottom.

 A simple example looks like this: